watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 For more information on views, check out the :ref:`key_concepts_mvc` Key Concept area.

-You will also want to make sure that you unit test your application, and you can do that by running ``./console.py runtests``.
-A simple unit test is already included when the **newproject** command is run.
+You will also want to make sure that you unit test your application, and you can do that by running ``./console.py project test``.
+A simple unit test is already included when the **project new** command is run.
 It is designed to fail so make sure you go in and make the required changes for it to pass!

 All tests are located under the tests directory.
 For example the demo unit test is located at tests/[app name]/controllers/test_index.py.

-Watson supports both nose and `py.test`_ for use with the runtests command and one of these is required to run application test suites.
+Watson supports both nose and `py.test`_ for use with the ``project test`` command and one of these is required to run application test suites.

 .. _py.test: http://pytest.org/latest/